wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/backends_en.md

 previous: services_devops_scaling
 next: services_coaching_devops
 ---
-### Coaching, huh?
-Coaching is the art of asking the right questions.
-A gentle nudging in a direction you already suspect to be right.
+Coaching is the art of asking the right questions to tease out answers.

-I will gladly share with you and your peeps what I know about backend development, either in one on one or one to many sessions.
+I will gladly share with you what I know about backend development, in a hands on and interactive way.

-### What can I do for you?
+### What I can do for you
 - Got started but you got stuck?
-I get you unstuck.
+: Code smells?
+Not sure if you are using the "right" technology?
+Let me unstick you.
 - Don't know how to get started?
-I get you started
+: Lots and lots of ideas, but a sense of overwhelm?
+Let's untangle the web and start planning.
 - Have a specific sticky issue?
-I help you unstick it
+: A server is doing random, weird things?
+CPU/Memory/Disk spikes with no good reason?
+Queries that take hours?
+Let Unstickman help you.
 - Want to know a specific trick?
-I tell you there are no tricks.
+: I inform you that there are no tricks.
+And then we move on from there.

 Anything else?
 Let's [talk](/contact_en).